 Dealers had no visibility into store visits

-Metro by T-Mobile’s dealers use their available co-op marketing funds to opt into various digital marketing strategies.
+This telecom company’s dealers use their available co-op marketing funds to opt into various digital marketing strategies.
 Initially, the only key performance indicators dealers could track were impressions and clicks.
 Though they used these digital tactics to drive awareness and conversions at the store level, they only had visibility into impressions and clicks — not actual store visits.
 Their performance reporting also had no way of connecting digital marketing tactics to revenue growth.

 The solution